About Us

 Board Members

-Carl Deddens, Partner, Loftus Group.
+Carl Deddens, Maplewood Advisors.
 Management and financial consultants specializing in performance enhancement and growth strategies.

 From 2000-2006 Mr. Deddens served as president of the Board of the Greater New York Chapter of the American Liver Foundation, a non-profit organization dedicated to facilitating, advocating and promoting education, support and research for the prevention, treatment and cure of liver disease